Request for Proposals

 - To create valuable intellectual property, make it available to the public through appropriate commercialization, and create new sources of revenue for IU.

-Criteria: To achieve these ambitious goals, Grand Challenge Initiatives will differ in scope, scale, and complexity from other important research programs.
+To achieve these ambitious goals, Grand Challenges initiatives will differ in scope, scale, and complexity from other important research programs.
 They must be sufficiently broad to have the potential to make a difference in local communities, the state, the nation, and the world.
 This will require an interdisciplinary approach that works across disciplinary and institutional boundaries.
 At the same time, they must be sufficiently focused to draw strategically on IU’s existing strengths and new Grand Challenges funding, have an impact that is measurable, and compete effectively for additional external funding.
-A proposal with the goal of “improving public health” or “enhancing national security” would likely be considered too broad, while a focus on “health education in K-12 schools” or “improved data encryption” would likely be considered too narrow.

-The focus on tangible external impact is not intended to discourage proposals with bold scientific or other goals relevant to one or more fields of inquiry, but those goals should be articulated in a way that emphasizes benefits to the people of Indiana and beyond and each proposal should include translational elements that demonstrate the benefits of the research for the public.
+The focus on tangible external impact is not intended to discourage proposals with bold scientific or other goals relevant to one or more fields of inquiry, but those goals should be articulated in a way that emphasizes benefits to the people of Indiana and beyond.
+Moreover, each proposal should include translational elements that demonstrate the benefits of the research for the public.

-Initiative Funding and Themes: Funding for Grand Challenge Initiatives will come from a combination of campus, school, and university sources, and will include support for up to 30 new faculty lines (across multiple units) for each Grand Challenge Initiative, as well as faculty startup packages, graduate students, postdoctoral fellows, equipment, facilities, travel, and other expenses necessary for the research.
+Initiative Funding: Funding for Grand Challenges initiatives will come from a combination of campus, school, and university sources, and will include support for up to 30 new faculty lines (across multiple units) for each initiative, as well as faculty startup packages, graduate students, postdoctoral fellows, equipment, facilities, travel, and other expenses necessary for the research.
 Funding generally will be available for up to five years, although support for faculty lines will be base funding and will continue indefinitely.

 Eligibility: Lead PIs must be tenured IU faculty members with a history of external funding.
+Given the scope of Grand Challenges initiatives, faculty with demonstrated experience administering large programs are preferred as lead PIs.
 Non-tenured faculty members and research scientists may participate as team members on proposals led by eligible PIs.
 Proposals including participation by women and members of underrepresented groups as PIs and team members are especially encouraged.
 There is no limit on the number of proposals on which faculty and research scientists may participate.

 All proposals—preliminary and full—will be made public.